 - At the top right, click More Settings.

-- To manage how Chrome handles content and permissions for a site, click Content settings.
+- To control how Chrome handles content and permissions for a site, click Site settings.

-- To delete information from your browsing activity, such as history, cookies, or saved passwords, click Clear browsing data.
+- To delete information from your browsing activity, like your history, cookies, or saved passwords, click Clear browsing data.

 Learn about each privacy option from the list below:

-- Use a prediction service to load pages more quickly: Browsers use an IP address to load a webpage.
+- Preload pages for faster browsing and searching: Browsers use an IP address to load a webpage.
 When you visit a webpage, Chrome can look up the IP addresses of all the page's links and load the ones you might navigate to next.
-If you turn this setting on, websites and any embedded content that are pre-loaded may set and read their own cookies as if you had visited them, even if you don't.
+If you turn this setting on, websites and any embedded content that are preloaded can set and read their own cookies as if you had visited them, even if you don't.

 - Send a "Do Not Track" request with your browsing traffic: You can include a "Do Not Track" request with your browsing traffic.
 However, many websites will still collect and use your browsing data to improve security, provide content, services, ads and recommendations on their websites, and generate reporting statistics.